microsoft/CCF/doc/operations/ledger_snapshot.rst

 .. note:: On startup, a CCF node started with existing ledger files may suffix some of the file names with ``.corrupted`` if the ledger file cannot be parsed, depending on the sequence number the node will join from.

-.. note:: A new ledger chunk can also be created by the ``trigger_ledger_chunk`` governance action, which will produce a new chunk at the following signature transaction.
+.. note:: A new ledger chunk can also be created by the ``trigger_ledger_chunk`` governance action, which will automatically produce a new chunk at the following signature transaction.

 Snapshots
 ---------